-One of Cornwall’s more famous institutions, Tate St Ives, makes a compelling case for a visit all by itself.
+One of Cornwall’s more famous institutions, Tate St Ives makes a compelling case for a visit all by itself.
 It barely requires the hard sell from us, but here goes.
 Numerous artists have gravitated to St Ives because of its gorgeous light, including Barbara Hepworth, Naum Gabo, Alfred Wallis and Mark Rothko.
 And this gallery, set in a white building that’s all curves and clean lines, with a view of Porthmeor Beach, is all about celebrating them.
-If you fancy staying here, choose from one of our wonderful homes like this cosy space in the very heart of St Ives.

 Learn how to forage

-Head out from your wonderful Plum home onto the lands surrounding the amusingly named Portwrinkle fishing village, with a professional forager from Totally Wild.
+Head out onto the lands surrounding the amusingly named Portwrinkle fishing village, with a professional forager from Totally Wild.
 Depending on what you find, you could be rustling up a wild risotto, elderflower cheesecake or orange and hogweed seeds cakes over an open fire.
 This is a great one for anyone who fancies themselves as a forager but is fearful of poisoning themselves the wrong mushroom.
 The course leaders are all government accredited, so you’re in safe hands.

 Head to Padstow